amethon/www/_reflections/journal2.md

 This day was marked by an extraordinary event, as we observed a pod of dolphins swimming alongside our vessel.
 It was a magical sight, and I felt a sense of awe as I watched them dart through the water.
 We had the opportunity to observe them up close and communicate with them using clicks and other sounds.
 It was a unique and unforgettable experience, one that I will always cherish.

 This evening, we shared our final dinner as a crew.
-As we reminisced about our journey and shared stories, I couldn't help but feel a sense of sadness and nostalgia.
+As we reminisced about our journey and shared stories, I couldn't help but feel an undeniable sense of sadness and nostalgia.
 We dined on a delicious meal prepared by Marcel, the ship's cook, and I was grateful for the companionship and friendship we had shared.

 We raised our glasses in a toast to our journey and the memories we made.
 As I said goodbye to my crewmates, I knew that I would always cherish the bond we had formed.